-Each of our 10-day Morocco photography tours runs across southern Morocco in the High Atlas and desert regions designed for photographing local people and landscapes.
-With collection and departure at Marrakesh, the tour is geared for photographers of all levels of ability.
-You can add more days to the trip by visiting Essaouira, Fes, Meknes & Chefchaouen at the end which will give you another photographic experience offering a grand tour of Morocco.
+Each of our 10-day Morocco photography tours runs across southern Morocco in the desert regions designed for photographing local people and landscapes.
+The tour is ‘soft adventure’ geared for photographers of all levels of ability who want the assurance of a guided and secure way of experiencing the country.
+You can add more days to the trip by visiting Essaouira, Fes, Meknes & Chefchaouen which will give you another photographic experience.
 Check our tour prices against competitors and you’ll be surprised.

 An exotic journey captured by your camera

 Nothing can quite prepare you for the landscapes in this part of Morocco.
 Choosing one of our Morocco photography tours is to enter into another world where rock formations, valleys and desert sands offer a kaleidoscope of shifting colour and texture set against the snow capped Atlas mountains.
 Add to that, Kasbahs, dunes and oasis communities that you’ll photograph and it’s quite the smorgasboard for landscape enthusiasts.
 Although for many the highlight of the tour is photographing the local families we’ve built relationships with during the past 7 years allowing you to photography them at your leisure.